MelJan/PyDeep/docs/tutorials/RBM_MNIST_small.rst

    :scale: 75 %
    :alt: flipped samples centered

-the normal RBM fails to learn the distribution.
+The normal RBM fails to learn the distribution.
+The filters have been normalized such that the structure is more prominent.

 .. code-block:: Python